alertbird/site-scraper/README.md

 - Used Mockito framework to mock HtmlPage, so tests load pages from local resource files instead of accessing Internet.

+- Used HtmlUnit framework to browse the page, which has fairly good JavaScript support.
+Also, used XPath query to find the html elements we need.

+- Used the BDD style test to cover the whole use case and used unit tests to test particular methods.
+-

 ## Feedback and comments

 Welcome to any feedback and comments.
 Please email **Patrick Zhang** **pzcareer@gmail.com**.